Scientific papers 1600 - 1959

 decompression and the fact that some men died.

-Pol was an engineer, Watelle a medical doctor, and they
+Pol was an engineer, and Watelle was a doctor.
+They

-worked together for a mining company operating in
+worked for a mining company in France and created the

 This paper is a pathetic description of the lives of sponge